filoxo/react-profile/INTRO.md

 ## Webpack

 Now, all of this cannot run by itself.
-We still need something that will run  tasks as well as serve our files.
+We still need something that will run some tasks as well as serve our files.
 We will do this by using [Webpack](https://webpack.github.io/), a module loader that will allow us to:

- - Run Babel to transpile our code
+ - Run Babel to transform our code from ES6 to ES5
  - "Bundle" the files together into one file
  - Serve our files with a simple web server (called `webpack-dev-server`)